yamasampo/bibmanager/README.md

 # bibmanager

-parses a BibTex file (obtain entry type, citekey and other data), creates "note" field if it does not exist, and adds citekey to the "note" field.
+parses a BibTex file (obtain entry type, citekey and other data) and adds citekey to the "note" field using a Python script, `insert_citekey_to_note_bib.py`.

 BibTex is a reference management software for formatting in-line citations and lists of cited literatures (see [BibTex official],